danstocker-legacy/nodes/README.md

 Nodes is an [FRP](https://en.wikipedia.org/wiki/Functional_reactive_programming) library that models the processing network as an actual directed graph.

 **We're getting close to a stable API.
-Breaking changes are not expected.**
+Breaking changes are not expected anymore.**

 In *Nodes*, you build and maintain a network of function-like objects, and **push** streams of data through it.